 Notice: These mean there is something that could damage your vehicle.

-A notice tells about something that can damage the vehicle.
-Many times, this damage would not be covered by your vehicle's warranty, and it could be costly.
+Many times, this damage would not be covered by the vehicle's warranty, and it could be costly.
 The notice tells what to do to help avoid the damage.